 My parents had no interest in religion and we never went to church, although we had a Bible in the house; one of the dozen books we had.
 That Bible was very scary, full of frightening engravings of the Last Judgement and the torments of Hell.
 I was afraid to open it, I really thought all of those horrible things were going to occur at anytime.
 There was one picture I remember of God casting down Lucifer and his angels.
 These images gave me nightmares and I didn't have anyone I could ask about them and what they meant.

 Today as an adult I continue my interest in Byzantine studies and painting icons.
-I have travelled to Istanbul and other parts of Turkey on a number of occasions.
+I have traveled to Istanbul and other parts of Turkey on a number of occasions.

 I have built this website so that others might receive their own blessing from the image of the Christ of Hagia Sophia.
 I hope people will help me to promote the site and get the word out about it.
 Please link to this site.
 I really hope it will be a resource for people who don't have access to all these wonderful books I have used to fill out the site.
 Some of these books are virtually impossible to find, I know how long it has taken me to collect them.